History of the

 Utah School for the Deaf Throughout His Life

-During the 25th Biennial Convention of the Utah Association for the Deaf, Dr. Jay J. Campbell, who served as the Deputy Superintendent of the Utah State Office of Education and was known for his support of the Utah Deaf community, delivered the keynote address titled "Humanizing Education" in 1973.
-Kenneth and his former students were present at the event and were grateful for Dr. Campbell's support towards their cause.
-Throughout his career, Kenneth has always been committed to and demonstrated the philosophy of humanizing education (UAD Bulletin, June 1973; Ronald & Joyanne Burdett, personal communication, 2011).
+During the 25th Biennial Convention of the Utah Association for the Deaf in 1973, Dr. Jay J. Campbell, the Deputy Superintendent of the Utah State Office of Education, delivered the keynote address titled "Humanizing Education."
+Kenneth was well-known for his support of the Utah Deaf community.
+Kenneth and his former students attended the event and expressed their gratitude for Dr. Campbell's advocacy for their cause.
+Throughout his career, Kenneth has consistently committed to and exemplified the philosophy of humanizing education (UAD Bulletin, June 1973; Ronald & Joyanne Burdett, personal communication, 2011).

-Kenneth devoted his career to the Utah School for the Deaf (USD) with selflessness and passion.
-He served in various roles at the school for over fifty-two years, starting as a student and later working as a Boy's Supervisor, Head Basketball Coach, Athletic Director, Teacher, Printing Instructor, and Curriculum Coordinator.
+Kenneth devoted his career to the Utah School for the Deaf with selflessness and passion.
+He served in various roles at the school for over fifty-two years, starting as a student and later as a boy's supervisor, head basketball coach, athletic director, teacher, printing instructor, and curriculum coordinator.
 He was a member of several organizations, including the Utah Association for the Deaf, the National Fraternal Society for the Deaf, and the Golden Spike Athletic Club for the Deaf (The Ogden Standard-Examiner, May 23, 1974).

-Throughout his long and successful career, Kenneth will be remembered for his inspiring leadership, unwavering support for student athletics, and profound affection for his students.
-He was an exceptional teacher and coach who inspired all his students and colleagues (The Ogden Standard-Examiner, May 23, 1974; Kenneth L. Kinner, personal communication, 2006).
+Throughout his long and successful career, Kenneth will be remembered for his inspiring leadership, unwavering support for student athletics, and deep affection for his students.
+He was an exceptional teacher and coach who motivated both his students and colleagues (The Ogden Standard-Examiner, May 23, 1974; Kenneth L. Kinner, personal communication, 2006).

-Throughout his long and successful career, Kenneth will be remembered for his inspiring leadership, unwavering support for student athletics, and profound affection for his students.
-He was an exceptional teacher and coach who inspired all his students and colleagues (The Ogden Standard-Examiner, May 23, 1974; Kenneth L. Kinner, personal communication, 2006).
+Throughout his long and successful career, Kenneth will be remembered for his inspiring leadership, unwavering support for student athletics, and deep affection for his students.
+He was an exceptional teacher and coach who motivated both his students and colleagues (The Ogden Standard-Examiner, May 23, 1974; Kenneth L. Kinner, personal communication, 2006).

 Kenneth C. Burdett and his M-Men basketball team of the Ogden Deaf Branch, 1943-44.
 Coach Kenneth C. Burdett (Center).
 Clockwise bottom: #2 Peter Koukoutsakis, #9 Lloyd Perkins, #7 Kirk Allred, #7 Mike Pallerakis, #2 Merrill Bauer, #3 Bruce Eyre, #5 Melvin Sorensen, #4 Paul Loveland, #8 Lyle G. Mortensen, #9 Tony Jealco, and #6 Sam Judd